 In connection with the waiver of the ownership limits or at any other time, the board of directors may from time to time increase the ownership limits for one or more persons and decrease the ownership limits for all other persons; provided that the new ownership limits may not, after giving effect to such increase and under certain assumptions stated in the Amended Articles, result in us being "closely held" within the meaning of section 856(h) of the Code (without regard to whether the ownership interests are held during the last half of a taxable year).
-Reduced ownership limits will not apply to any person whose percentage ownership of GEO's total shares of stock or of the shares of a class or series of stock, as applicable, is in excess of such decreased ownership limits, but any further acquisition of GEO's shares of stock or of the shares of a class or series of a class or series of GEO stock, as applicable, in excess of such applicable, in excess of such percentage ownership limits, but any further acquisition of GEO's shares of stock or of the shares of a class or series of a class or series of GEO stock, as applicable, in excess of such as applicable, in excess of stock or of a class or series of stock or of the shares of a class or series of GEO stock, as applicable, in excess of such decreased ownership limits, but any further acquisition of GEO's shares of stock or of the shares of a class or series of GEO stock, as applicable, in excess of such percentage ownership of shares of stock or of a class or series of stock will be in violation of the ownership limits.
+Reduced ownership limits will not apply to any person whose percentage ownership of GEO's total shares of stock or of the shares of a class or series of Stock, as applicable, is in excess of such decreased ownership limits until such time as such person's percentage of total shares of stock or of the shares of a class or series of a class or series of GEO stock, as applicable, equals or falls below the decreased ownership limits, but any further acquisition of GEO's shares of stock or of the shares of a class or series of a class or series of GEO stock, as applicable, in excess of such apply to any person of a class or series of a class or series of GEO stock, as applicable, equals or falls below the decreased ownership limits, but any further acquisition of GEO's shares of stock or of the shares of a class or series of GEO stock, as applicable, in excess of such percentage ownership of shares of stock or of a class or series of stock will be in violation of the ownership limits.